About Our Therapists

 Abby Chud M.S.,CCC-SLP

 Abby earned her Bachelor of Science in Communicative Disorders from The University of Wisconsin-Madison, and her Master of Science in Speech Language Pathology from Emerson College.
 Abby has extensive experience working in Early Intervention; where she assesses and provides speech, language, and feeding therapy to children with a variety of developmental and medical diagnoses.
 Additionally, Abby has worked with the pediatric population in a variety of settings including: preschool, elementary school, and a private practice specializing in feeding therapy.
+Abby is trained in the nationally recognized PROMPT technique.

 Jackie Sansone M.Ed.,OTR/L